pierpal/ARGON/README.md

 -	Enable specifying piecewise constant/exponential periods in demographic file format (fewer lines).
 May integrate with the [Demographic Language Parser](https://github.com/pierpal/DemographicLanguageParser).

 **Known issues**
--	VCF output is not sorted by phisical position.
-Will fix this soon.
+-	Output is not sorted by phisical position.
+Will add an option to have sorted output.
 -	If the recombination map in input is extremely fine grained, minor rounding issues may occur.
 This should not be a problem for most analyses.

 ###Contact